 By understanding exactly how much energy a specific energy consumer needs at a particular time, energy managers can identify consumption patterns.
 For example, if energy use is unreasonably high at some point, it’s likely there is an unknown energy consumer onsite.

-Additionally, the installed sensors can be combined with machine learning-based anomaly detection to identify power consumption fluctuations that may indicate the probability of equipment failure.
+Additionally, the installed sensors can be combined with anomaly detection tools powered by machine learning to identify power consumption fluctuations that may indicate the probability of equipment failure.
 This is a perfect example of how beneficial a holistic approach to IoT transformation is as IoT-enabled energy solutions can work in tandem with the predictive maintenance system.

 A digital twin is a virtual copy of a physical element in the manufacturing process digitally mirroring equipment’s condition, functionality, and connection to other devices.